 The Google Cloud Storage Extension extends the functionality of the All-in-One WP migration plugin, connecting your website to your Google Cloud Storage account.
 This facilitates importing and exporting your website/network of sites directly between your Google Cloud space and your website.

-The tool works as an extension to the plugin, so you must install the All-in-One WP Migration plugin for it to work.
+The tool works as an extension to the plugin, so you must have the All-in-One WP Migration plugin installed for it to function.

-Once you successfully install and activate the extension, the Google Cloud Storage settings appear in the dropdown of the All-in-One WP Migration plugin in WordPress.
+After successfully installing and activating the extension, the Google Cloud Storage settings appear in the All-in-One WP Migration plugin’s dropdown.

 For more details about installing the tool, you can visit: https://help.servmask.com/knowledgebase/install-instructions-for-google-cloud-storage-extension/